daddesa/cses-tracker/README.md

 * **Dynamic Footprint:** Visualizes an approximate 2,400 km line-of-sight radius, representing the constraints for telemetry downlink.

-* **Ground Station Logic:** Continuously calculates the haversine distance between the satellites and global ground stations (e.g., Fucino, Kiruna, Beijing).
+* **Ground Stations:** Continuously calculates the haversine distance between the satellites and global ground stations.

 ## Local Setup & Execution

-Due to modern browser security restrictions, running the `index.html` file directly from your filesystem will result in CORS errors, preventing the application from fetching live TLE data.
+The web application is hosted on GitHub Pages: https://daddesa.github.io/cses-tracker/.
+If you want to run it locally, a bit of care is needed as, due to modern browser security restrictions, running the `index.html` file directly from your filesystem will result in CORS errors, preventing the application from fetching live TLE data.
 A local HTTP server is required.